Learn a few short tips on managing your finances, especially when you are in the process of satisfying credit judgements.

 Writing them down in your journal might be a big help so that you could make sure they’re not forgotten or neglected.
 Specify the date and time you want the goal to be attained; don’t just write, “I want to travel the whole state”, instead, put “I want to travel the whole state by October 4, 2017”.
 Being under time pressure helps us achieve the goal faster.
 It should also be-

-Realistic: It is something that will eventually happen if you out your heart into it.
+It is something that will eventually happen if you put your heart into it.

 But, beyond the SMART criteria- don’t ignore the fact that they will only work if the following factors are present-